 We’re dedicated to international education!

 Doug Ronson, the founder of ESQ Educational Services, has been involved in international education since 1995, originally as a representative of the TOEFL and TOEIC tests with Educational Testing Service Canada.
 Since 2014, he has been providing a wide range of services for international educators.
 ESQ has been running workshops since 2016, providing opportunities for professional learning, networking and the sharing of ideas.

 They have rated the overall conference at 4.8 out of 5.
-That’s a score of 96 percent!
-Here are some of their comments:
+That’s a score of 96%!

 - “I learned a lot and feel excited to implement many new things.
 It was easy to talk and share ideas in such a welcoming group.
 I’m so happy I came!”